-3.(1) The Board is not liable to any person for anything done or omitted in the discharge or purported discharge of any or purported direct exercise of its functions.
+3.(1) The Board is not liable to any person for anything done or omitted to be done in the direct exercise or purported direct exercise of its functions.

-(2) Any person who is, or (when the act or omission occurred) was, a member, officer, employee or delegate of the Board is not liable to any person for anything done or omitted discharge or purported discharge of any of the Board's functions.
+(2) Any person who is, or is acting as, a member, officer or employee of the Board is not liable to any person for anything done or omitted to be done in the direct exercise or purported direct exercise of the Board's functions.